iwagumi_featuredimage

 Many first-time aquascapers make small mistakes that disrupt the harmony of their layout.
 Here’s how to avoid them:

-❌ Mistake 1: Centering the Main Stone
+❌ Centering the Main Stone

 The Oyaishi should never be dead center.
 It breaks the rule of thirds and creates unnatural symmetry.